Alex420000/My_RPG/README.md

 # My_RPG

-This project is one of the coolest and biggest project of my first year.
-Create your own RPG.
-The goal of the project is to create an authentic RPG.
+This project is one of the coolest and biggest project of my first year. 😎

+The goal of the project is to create an authentic RPG. 😃

 Your goal is to implement as many things as possible so that your RPG is as stylish as possible. 😁

-We got the best grade either A
+We got the best grade either A 👀

 ## Installation ⚡
 ⚠️ This project requires CSFML 2.6.0 to run.